Gwen0207/Gwen-s-PW/README.md

    						<i class="icon-Checked"></i>
    					</div>
    					<div class="service-item">
-   						<h4>all-round student</h4>
+   						<h4>All-round student</h4>
-   						<p>All-round student prize give to the students who have good study, good sports and good moral character.It is my great honor to have been awarded such a title in the annual school evaluation for high school three years.I was very proud when the teacher read out my class and my name in front of the whole school.
+   						<p>All-round student prize gives to the students who have good study, good sports and good moral character.It is my great honor to have been awarded such a title in the annual school evaluation for high school three years.I was very proud when the teacher read out my class and my name in front of the whole school.
    						</p>
    					</div>
    				</li>